 The next type of infusion is the 3-5 day pulse.
 The neurologist makes the determination according to how severe the attack is.
 Of course if your attack is very severe you can easily be prescribed a 7 or 8 day pulse or longer.
 The doctor gives you his recommendation, based on your neurological exam.
 On average though, people with relapsing/remitting MS receive a 3-5 day cycle.

-A single dose = 1 gram.
+A single dose equals 1 gram.
 That doesn't sound too bad does it?
-But consider it like this, 1 gram equals 1,000 milligrams Any way you slice it, that's a lot of steroids pulsing through your body.
-Each day or cycle is 1,000 milligrams, meaning during an average 3-day pulse you get to receive 3,000 milligrams of corticosteroid hormones.
-And lets not forget that after the main entrée is consumed, you top it off with a dessert cart of an oral prednisone taper.
+But consider it like this: 1 gram equals 1,000 milligrams.
+Any way you slice it, that's a lot of steroids pulsing through your body.
+Each day or cycle is 1,000 milligrams, during an average 3-day pulse you receive 3,000 milligrams of corticosteroid hormones.
+And lets not forget that after the main entrée is consumed, which may be topped off with an oral taper of Prednisone

 My fear of needles always makes even setting up the IV a stressful event.
 I opted for home infusion, which meant a nurse was sent out to my house and she put in the IV line and got my first bag going, then I did the rest.
 For me the pulses varied from just a one-day pulse, to a 3-day pulse.

-Usually the night before the nurse arrived, the solu-medrol was delivered to me by a carrier emplyed by the home nursing provider.
+Usually the night before the nurse arrived, the solu-medrol was delivered to me by a carrier employed by the home nursing provider.
 I refrigerated the contents and make sure it was at room temperature in time for the nurses arrival.
-The provider set up a day and time that my nurse and I agreed too.
+The provider set up a day and time that my nurse and I agreed to.

 Upon the nurses arrival, we went to work finding a vein that would cooperate.
-I always made sure to drink plenty of water to open up the veins and even lifted light weights to aid in finding a plump suitable vein.
-Needless to say I never watched the line actually being put in.
+I always made sure to drink plenty of water to open up the veins and even lifted one-pound weights to aid in finding a plump suitable vein.
+I never watched the line actually being put in.
 I always looked away, took deep calming breathes and waited to hear those lovely words, "Ok, it's in!"
 Once the line is in place and taped, (I had it put in my left hand since I am right-handed.)
-The solu is placed on an IV pole raised to the correct height, set so that it drips at the predetermined speed and then my nurse filled out the paper work, made sure everything was infusing smoothly and that I remembered the procedure to follow after each infusion was over, (calls for Heparin and saline) and then she was on her way.
+The solu-medrol is placed on an IV pole raised to the correct height, set so that it drips at the predetermined speed.
+My nurse filled out the paper work, made sure everything was infusing smoothly and reviewed the procedure to follow after each infusion was over) and then she was on her way.

 Solu-medrol and the taper are also rough on the stomach lining.
 Zantac is now prescribed right along with the steroids.

-Long time use of steroids often raises rasies blood sugar levels, you must have your bone density tested to make sure there is no bone loss and it raises your blood pressure as well.
-Weak teeth can be affected, which was surprising news to me.
+Long time use of steroids often raises raises blood sugar levels, you must have your bone density tested to make sure there is no bone loss and it raises your blood pressure as well.
+Weak teeth can also be problematic.

 There was a time when I took solu-medrol for a year straight!I did one-day monthly pulses.
 It worked great for me especially with my cognitive issues.
 I had no flare-ups during that time and thought I would just continue it as my chosen course of treatment.
 Then I found out the horrible news of the dangers of long time use.
 As a result of steroids I developed a weight problem (another side effect) which pushed me over the acceptable level of blood sugar, meaning I am now a diabetic although it is being controlled by medication.
-I also have high blood pressure (also controlled by meds) and high cholesterol (controlled) Needless to say I can only hope I can continue on as I've been for the last two years, steroid-free.
+I also have high blood pressure (also controlled by meds) and high cholesterol (controlled) Needless to say I can only hope I can be steroid-free as long as possible.
 As much good as it did, the harmfulness of steroids seems just as bad.

-If there is one good thing about having relapsing/remitting MS for 15/16 years, it is that it usually stabilizes enough that big ugly flares rarely occur, especially if you take care of yourself and know your body and how it best handles MS.
+Relapsing/remitting MS can stabilize making big flares rare, especially if you take care of yourself and know your body and how it best handles MS.